Lucky Plants for Home as per Vastu

 • These plants don’t like dry compact soil, so make sure to aerate the soil with a stick

 • Holy basil loves moist soil so keep it moist, but avoid overwatering.
 Water your plant when the leaves start to droop.
 A common mistake people make with this plant is that they add oil to the plant’s roots, this kills the plant by cutting the supply of water to the roots.
-Never add oil to any plant
+Never add oil to any plant.

 If you’re interested in getting one, check this tulsi plant or visit nurserynisarga